Srujani4/Liquid-Duck-Software-Challenge/README.md

 -verified Redu=is cli for response updated and queried DuckDB to check the updates

 # Test cases
-1. Update a cell and validate the corresponding changes in DuckDB and Redis.
+1.Update a cell and validate the changes in DuckDB and Redis.
-2. Simulate multiple users sending updates simultaneously and validate that Redis and DuckDB handle updates sequentially(different cell/tables)
-3. Two users update the same cell simultaneously..is it expected to overwrite the first update? it manages the que..clarification needed.
-4. Update a parent node (Brand X) and verify proportional updates to child nodes.
-5. Update a parent node with zeroed child nodes and verify equal distribution.
-6. Update the sales table and ensure sales_summary_by_product_family view is consistent
-7. Update a non existent table/cell
+2.Simulate multi-user concurrent updates with Redis.
+3.Parent-to-child proportional updates.
+4.Equal distribution for zeroed child nodes.
+5.Validation for invalid table/column inputs.